AdobeDocs/cloudmanager-api-docs/README.md

 The Cloud Manager API enables Cloud Manager customers to interact with the same underlying capabilities exposed through the web UI in a fully programmatic fashion.
 This allows for integration of the Cloud Manager Continuous Integration / Continuous Delivery pipeline with other systems.

+General information on Cloud Manager can be found at https://www.adobe.com/go/aem_cloud_mgr_userguide_en

 ## Sample Use Cases

 There are a variety of use cases enabled with this API, including: